Section 1: Purpose and Contents of this page:

 The email will also advise you how to confirm that you require a CAS.

-Once you have responded to the 'your details' email, your CAS request will be processed and you would normally receive your CAS within 10 working days.
+Once you have responded to the 'check your details' email, your CAS request will be processed and you would normally receive your CAS within 10 working days.

 Please see the FAQs and contact details of the various admissions teams below: